-What Causes Hair Loss?
+What Causes Hair Loss

-The two types of androgens involved in male pattern hair loss are Testosterone and Dihydrotestosterone (DHT).
-DHT is a hormone which develops male characteristics during puberty as a by-product of Testosterone.
+The two types of androgens involved in male pattern hair loss are testosterone and dihydrotestosterone (DHT).
+DHT is a hormone which develops male characteristics during puberty as a by-product of testosterone.
 Some men are genetically more sensitive to DHT, which causes their hairs to miniaturise as the hormone breaks down the hair growth cycle until they enter dormancy.

 Why are the hairs at the back and sides of a bald man’s head resistant to thinning?
 The honest answer is that nobody knows the exact reason.
-One popular theory states that losing your hair on top helps to thermoregulate the heat of your head once the sweat glands on your face are less effective following the growth of facial hair during puberty.
+One popular theory states that losing your hair on top helps thermoregulate the heat of your head, once the sweat glands on your face are less effective following the growth of facial hair during puberty.

 Typically, the best candidates for hair transplant surgery are those already using hair loss medication to help strengthen their thinning hair.
-It’s important to remember that your donor hair is not infinite and must be managed correctly to get the most out of your precious supply.
+It is important to remember that your donor hair is not infinite, and must be managed correctly to get the most out of your precious supply.